ebi-gdp/globus-file-handler-cli/README.md

 ## globus-file-handler-cli

-This [java package](https://github.com/orgs/ebi-gdp/packages?repo_name=globus-file-handler-cli) provides a CLI to download files from a Globus collection over HTTPS, with optional crypt4gh decryption on the fly.
+This [Java package](https://github.com/orgs/ebi-gdp/packages?repo_name=globus-file-handler-cli) provides a CLI to download files from a Globus collection over HTTPS, with optional:

+* crypt4gh decryption on the fly (with local secret keys)
+* integration with Google Secret Manager via the key handler service (so secret keys can be fetched)

 ## Set up runtime configuration